Personal Loans

 Can a person with bad credit get a loan with a co-signer?

-Yes.
+Yes, it is possible.
 Since lenders are able to count on the income and assets of both the primary borrower and the co-signer, even people with lower credit scores, shorter credit history, or other repayment issues could get loans if their co-signer qualifies.

 What is a joint personal loan?